Will be available soon.

 6.2 The Data Processor shall only grant access to the personal data being processed on behalf of the Data Controller to persons under the Data Processor’s authority who have committed themselves to confidentiality or are under an appropriate statutory obligation of confidentiality and only on a need to know basis.
 The list of persons to whom access has been granted shall be kept under periodic review.
 On the basis of this review, such access to personal data can be withdrawn, if access is no longer necessary, and personal data shall consequently not be accessible anymore to those persons.

-7.1 Taking into account the state of the art, the costs of implementation and the nature, scope, context and purposes of processing as well as the risk of varying likelihood and severity for the rights and freedoms of natural persons, the Data Controller and Data Processor shall implement appropriate technical and organisational measures to ensure a level of security appropriate to the risk, cf. Annex C.
+7.1 The Data Processor shall implement appropriate technical and organisational measures to ensure a level of security appropriate to the risk, taking into account the state of the art, the costs of implementation and the nature, scope, context and purposes of processing as well as the risk of varying likelihood and severity for the rights and freedoms of natural persons, as set out in Annex C

 7.2 The Data Controller shall evaluate the risks to the rights and freedoms of natural persons inherent in the processing and implement measures to mitigate those risks.
-Depending on their relevance, the measures may include the following:
+The Data Processor shall assist the Data Controller in evaluating risks to the rights and freedoms of natural persons inherent in the processing, based on information provided by the Data Controller and the Data Processor's knowledge of the processing activities.

 8.1 The Data Processor shall meet the requirements specified in Article 28(2) and (4) GDPR in order to engage another processor (a sub-processor).

-8.3 The Data Processor has the Data Controller’s general authorisation for the engagement of sub-processors.
+8.2 The Data Processor has the Data Controller’s general authorisation for the engagement of sub-processors.

-8.4 The list of sub-processors authorised by the Data Controller can be found in Annex B.
+8.3 The list of sub-processors authorised by the Data Controller can be found in Annex B.

-8.9 A copy of such a sub-processor agreement and subsequent amendments shall – at the Data Controller’s request – be submitted to the Data Controller, thereby giving the Data Controller the opportunity to ensure that the same data protection obligations as set out in the DPA are imposed on the sub-processor.
+8.8 A copy of such a sub-processor agreement and subsequent amendments shall – at the Data Controller’s request – be submitted to the Data Controller, thereby giving the Data Controller the opportunity to ensure that the same data protection obligations as set out in the DPA are imposed on the sub-processor.
 DPA on business related issues that do not affect the legal data protection content of the sub-processor agreement, shall not require submission to the Data Controller.

 9.2 In case transfers to third countries or international organisations, which the Data Processor has not been instructed to perform by the Data Controller, is required under EU or Member State law to which the Data Processor is subject, the Data Processor shall inform the Data Controller of that legal requirement prior to processing unless that law prohibits such information on important grounds of public interest.